 ✥ ✥ ✥

 Significant risks can come from dependencies between Product Backlog Items, and the separate but related dependencies between the corresponding Sprint Backlog Items.
 Emergent requirements or unforeseen events may force the team to change the ordering of its work items.
-For example, a team may have to wait for a deliverable from a vendor or wait for promised, but late, lab resources to become available.
-Or a critical-path Product Backlog Item may become re-ordered to be later in the Sprint, when the team discovers that it has a dependency on other Sprint work.
-When the team otherwise defers work, it is the interest of overall progress (Someone Always Makes Progress).
+For example, a team may have to wait for a deliverable from a supplier or partner, or wait for promised, but late, lab resources to become available.
+Or a critical-path Product Backlog Item may become reordered to be later in the Sprint, when the team discovers that it has a dependency on other Sprint work.
+When the team otherwise defers work, it is in the interest of overall progress (Someone Always Makes Progress).

 You want to make sure that the team has flexibility in its work ordering, yet too much churn in the work plan creates uncertainty and raises the risk of not delivering what stakeholders expect.
 You want to line up work to avoid doing setup and administrative tasks twice, but it’s hard to foresee all of this at the beginning of the Sprint.
-Foreseen dependencies become clearer as the Sprint progresses and new ones arise, and new knowledge leads the team to re-order the work plan at each Daily Scrum.
-However, leaving the dependencies until the “last responsible moment” leads to inefficiencies in rework, balking, and blocking: You often don’t know when the “last responsible moment” will arrive until it has passed.
+Foreseen dependencies become clearer as the Sprint progresses and new ones arise, and new knowledge leads the team to reorder the work plan at each Daily Scrum.
+However, leaving the dependencies until the “last responsible moment” leads to inefficiencies that show up as rework, balking, and blocking: You often don’t know when the “last responsible moment” will arrive until it has passed.

 Make sure that all known dependencies are under control by mid-Sprint.